On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Examples

 \section{Examples}

 In this section, we verify our conjectures by numerous examples.
 We occasionally assume that our $p$-adic field $F$ has odd residual characteristic.
 Whenever we do this (except in Section \ref{SS:orthogonal_period}), this is because the Casselman type criteria of \cite{KT-Cuspidal, KT-Square, Takeda} are used.
+Also in this section, by $S_k$ we always mean the unique $k$-dimensional irreducible representation of $\SL_2(\C)$.